 The second question is the financial question.
 Most people can’t answer how much longer they need to work because they haven’t actually factored in the income from selling their business into their retirement plan.
 I’ve talked to many practitioners who say they need to work two or three more years to make enough money for retirement.
 But many owners don’t realize they could reach their retirement goal by selling their business, and getting a couple of years worth of employment income as they transition out.
 That’s when you can literally see the lightbulb going on.

 So this is the most important thing you need to understand: you actually can get cash for your business and that should factor into your retirement plan.

 How Long do You Want to Remain as Part of a Transition?

-One other thing to consider as you’re looking to sell your business and looking at timing is your long-term goal and whether you want cash upfront or you want to carry the paper and be the bank yourself.
-The lending market has been really seller-favorable over the last few year, but that changes at any given time.
+One other thing to consider with the timing of selling your business is your long-term goal and whether you want cash upfront or you want to carry the paper and be the bank yourself.
+If you want to exit as quickly as possible, you’ll likely prefer cash, but if you’re open to other options, the lending market has been favorable to sellers over the last few years, but that changes at any given time.
 So as you’re considering when to sell, you must look at the market and then also look at your own deal structure.
 These things can help you decide on the timing of when you want to actually sell your business.

-There’s much more that goes into figuring out the answer to “When is the right time to sell my business?”
-Every client is different, there are multiple factors that you need to consider personally, from your family, your business partners, your long-term goals.
+There’s much more that goes into figuring out the answer to, “When is the right time to sell my business?”
+Every client is different, there are multiple factors that you need to consider personally, from your family to your business partners and your long-term goals.
 It’s really choosing your own adventure.